sufuruka/memdocs/memdocs/intune/protect/compliance-policy-create-windows.md

 ### Encryption

 - **Encryption of data storage on a device**:
-  This setting applies to all drives on a device.
+  This setting applies to OS drives on a device.
   - **Not configured** (*default*)
   - **Require** - Use *Require* to encrypt data storage on your devices.